 We see the effect of "Abenomics" clearly after it has been implemented.
-For example, GDP growth rate has recovered up to the level of 3.6% in terms of annual growth rate in April - June term.
+For example, GDP growth rate has recovered up to the level of 2.6% in 2013.
 The personal consumption has been recovered and the depreciation of yen pushed up the export and the stock prices have risen recently.